Elastic collision

 As long as black-body radiation (not shown) does not escape a system, atoms in thermal agitation undergo essentially elastic collisions.
 On average, two atoms rebound from each other with the same kinetic energy as before a collision.
 Five atoms are colored red so their paths of motion are easier to see.

-In physics, an elastic collision occurs between two physical objects in which the total kinetic energy of the two bodies remains the same.
-In an ideal, perfectly elastic collision, there is no net conversion of kinetic energy into other forms such as heat, sound, or potential energy.
+In physics, an elastic collision is a collision process between two physical objects in which the total kinetic energy of the two bodies remains the same before and after the collision.
+In an ideal, perfectly elastic collision, there is no net conversion of kinetic energy into other forms of energy such as heat, sound, or potential energy.

 During the collision of small objects, kinetic energy is first converted to potential energy associated with a repulsive or attractive force between the particles (when the particles move against this force, i.e. the angle between the force and the relative velocity is obtuse), then this potential energy is converted back to kinetic energy (when the particles move with this force, i.e. the angle between the force and the relative velocity is acute).

 Collisions of atoms are elastic, for example Rutherford backscattering.

 A useful special case of elastic collision is when the two bodies have equal mass, in which case they will simply exchange their momenta.

 The molecules—as distinct from atoms—of a gas or liquid rarely experience perfectly elastic collisions because kinetic energy is exchanged between the molecules’ translational motion and their internal degrees of freedom with each collision.
 At any instant, half the collisions are, to a varying extent, inelastic collisions (the pair possesses less kinetic energy in their translational motions after the collision than before), and the other half could be described as "super-elastic" (possessing more kinetic energy after the collision than before).
 Averaged across the entire sample, molecular collisions can be regarded as essentially elastic as long as black-body radiation is negligible or doesn't escape.

 In the case of macroscopic bodies, perfectly elastic collisions are an ideal never fully realized, but approximated by the interactions of objects such as billiard balls.

 When considering energies, possible rotational energy before or after a collision may also play a role.